Firefox 'recommended extensions' begin rolling out for more users

-After a limited rollout in December, Mozilla is expanding a new feature that suggests browser extensions based on your online activity with the release of Firefox 65.
+After a limited rollout in December with Firefox 64, Mozilla is expanding a new feature that suggests browser extensions based on your online activity.

 Contextual Feature Recommender (CFR) uses your browsing history to suggest plugins that you might like, and like the sponsored stories that may appear when you open a new tab, this all happens on your PC; no data is sent to Mozilla or any third parties.